calebdwilliams/element-internals-polyfill/README.md

 The primary use case for `ElementInternals` right now is allowing custom elements full participation in HTML forms.
 To do this, it provides any element designated as `formAssociated` access to a handful of utilities.

+The `ElementInternals` API also offers users access to increased utilities for accessibility by exposing the [Accessibility Object Model](https://wicg.github.io/aom/explainer.html) to the element.

 ## Installation

 This package is available on `npm` under the name `construct-style-sheet-polyfill`